• Skip to primary navigation

 225 g Unsalted Butter

-• When you’ve reached the point where the buttercream is glossy and smooth, turn the mixer speed back to low.
+• When youโ€™ve reached the point where the buttercream is glossy and smooth, turn the mixer speed back to low.

-• Add coconut dulche de leche, and mix on low until combined to complete.
+• Add coconut dulche de leche, and mix on low until combined to complete.ย

 100 g Coconut Dulce de Leche

 • Once cooled, the shells will peel easily off of your parchment paper.
-Find each shell’s matching half and pipe approximately two teaspoons of buttercream to the bottom shell, topping with the matching half.
+Find each shellโ€™s matching half and pipe approximately two teaspoons of buttercream to the bottom shell.
+Finally, top with the matching half, place in the fridge overnight for the perfect texture and taste before enjoying!

 Notes